thirdweb-dev/go-sdk/docs/nft_drop_encoder.md

 ## NFT Drop Encoder

-The nft drop encoder class is used to get the unsigned transaction data for nft drop contract contract calls that can be signed at a later time after generation\.
+The nft drop encoder class is used to get the unsigned transaction data for nft drop contract contract calls that can be signed at a later time after generation.

 It can be accessed from the SDK through the \`Encoder\` namespace of the nft drop contract: